tstillwell/appengine_multiblog/README.md

 #### A responsive blogging engine designed for multiple users

-This app is built to allow different users to sign up and easily blog.
+Allow different users to sign up and easily blog.
 It is not walled or gated so **anyone** can sign up and post directly to the front page out of the box.